mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 "_::_" are appended as instruction / system messages.
 For text cmpls only, triple colons append the text immediately to the previous prompt without a restart sequence.

+To create and reuse a custom prompt, set the prompt name as a command line option, such as "`-S .[_prompt_name_]`" or "`-S ..[_prompt_name_]`".
+Note that loading a custom prompt will also change to its respective history file.

+Alternatively, set the first positional argument with the operator and the prompt name, such as "`..[_prompt_]`", unless instruction was set at the command line.

+#### Commands

+If the first positional argument of the script starts with the command operator forward slash "`/`" and a history file name, the command "`/session` \[_HIST_NAME_]" is assumed.
+This will change to or create a new history file (with `options -ccCdPP`).

 If a plain text or PDF file path is set as the first positional argument, or as an argument to `option -S` (set instruction prompt), the file